 With more of the COVID-19 outbreak news unfolding, our team here at Free By The Sea has taken the appropriate measures to ensure the health and safety of our patients and frontline workers.
 Our team is doing everything possible as an accredited addiction treatment center to provide our patients to have access to addiction treatment services during this time.

 We feel that at the end of the day, regardless of the COVID-19, addiction is a disease, and it is essential that regardless of someone’s location, we can still provide help and treatment that is needed.
 Our team remains vigilant in the ability to provide a place where individuals seeking treatment can have a safe, COVID-19 free experience to get back to a sober and healthy lifestyle.

-Free By The Sea offers a hospital-like setting with a full-time credentialed medical staff on-site 24/7.
 We treat the safety and health of our patients as a top priority.

 At Free By The Sea, we believe that the COVID-19 pandemic shouldn’t hinder recovery from alcohol and drug and addiction.
 Our professional medical addiction treatment specialists have years of experience helping patients suffering from all types of addiction and mental health disorders.

-Free By The Sea continues to following federal guidelines issued by the Centers for Disease Control and Prevention by ensuring we provide the framework for achieving quality outcomes for the addiction community we serve.
+Free By The Sea continues to follow federal guidelines issued by the Centers for Disease Control and Prevention by ensuring we provide the framework for achieving quality outcomes for the addiction community we serve.

 To those who are currently seeking treatment during the COVID-19 pandemic, reach out to our team at Free By The Sea immediately and allow us to get you the answers you seek.
 Addiction is a severe disease that is recognized globally and, during this worldwide pandemic, many individuals require treatment more than ever.
 Whether this is your first time getting addiction treatment or you are in need of help again, we are here to help.
 Contact us today and allow Free By The Sea to help you on your journey to recovery.